o3de/o3de.org/content/docs/userguide/waf/artifacts-cache.md

 ---
-description: ' Use the Waf artifacts cache feature in &ALYlong; to significantly improve build times. '
+description: ' Use the Waf artifacts cache feature in Amazon Lumberyard to significantly improve build times. '
 title: Using the Waf Artifacts Cache
 ---